hashicorp/terraform-provider-consul/website/docs/d/nodes.html.markdown

 * `token` - (Optional) Specify the Consul ACL token to use when performing the request.
-This defaults to the same API token configured by the `consul` provider but may be overriden if necessary.
+This defaults to the same API token configured by the `consul` provider but may be overridden if necessary.

-* `wait_index` - (Optional) Index number used to enable blocking quereis.
+* `wait_index` - (Optional) Index number used to enable blocking queries.

 * `wait_time` - (Optional) Max time the client should wait for a blocking query to return.